There are a lot of people going to the theater tonight.

 So let's get started.

-We promised you yesterday that we would show you Senator Kennedy campaigning.
+He promised you yesterday that we would show you Senator Kennedy campaigning.

-Whenever they talk about his opponent Mitt Romney, they always say, Republican millionaire businessman, Mitt Romney, as though Kennedy is living in a poor house.
+Whenever they talk about his opponent, Mitt Romney, they always say Republican millionaire businessman Mitt Romney as though Kennedy is living in a poorhouse.

-Anybody see the Today Show Tuesday morning?
+I was watching, anybody see the Today Show Tuesday morning?

-And I swear, if if I didn't know better, I would say it was a profile of Kennedy.
+And I swear, if I didn't know better, I would say it was a profile of Kennedy.

-Uh and just kept talking about millionaire businessman Mitt Romney.
+I mean, it was so, so one-sided and just kept talking about millionaire businessman Mitt Romney.

 Take a look at this.